MicahThePro/GPT-Story-Creator/README.md

 ---

+## 📥 DOWNLOAD

+You can grab the latest version from the **[Releases](https://github.com/YOUR-USERNAME/YOUR-REPO-NAME/releases)** section.

+---

 ## 💬 EXAMPLE PROMPTS

-- "Teacher catching student cheating on final exam"
+- `"Teacher catching student cheating on final exam"`
-- "Band class descends into total musical chaos"
+- `"Band class descends into total musical chaos"`
-- "Kid trying to escape detention using a rubber chicken and an axe"
+- `"Kid trying to escape detention using a rubber chicken and an axe"`
-- "Micah invents a time machine to skip PE class"
+- `"Micah invents a time machine to skip PE class"`

 ---